raphael-blanchard/website-dev/iccv23_challenge_VI.md

 In this track, we exclusively offer access to high-quality **visual-inertial** datasets sourced from SubT-MRS and TartanAir.
 These datasets encompass various challenging conditions such as **"lighting changes, darkness, smoke, self-similar environments and more"** providing a test from **simulation to real-world**.

-🚀 Don't Forget: The [Sensor Fusion Challenge](/iccv23_challenge_Mul) is a Must!
-Seize this chance to demonstrate your skills and compete among the finest in the field!

-Three separate awards will be given for each track.
-Your SLAM performance in <b>the Sensor Fusion track will not impact</b> the scores in other tracks.
-Join us now to become a vital part of cutting-edge advancements in robotics and sensor fusion! 🤖💡 Let your expertise shine in this thrilling competition!

 ## SubT-MRS Datasets

 - <b> Multiple Modalities: </b>